Axway/streams-open-docs/content/en/docs/subscribers/_index.md

 Streams has strong requirements in terms of both quality of service and performance.
 To provide the best trade-off between these two conflicting aspects, Streams supports **at-least-once** delivery semantic.

 We ensure this quality of service by keeping the last event id delivered for each subscription, in order to resume from it in case of failure (e.g., network failure, component failure).
 The mechanism is internally managed by Streams for persistent subscribers, such as Webhook or Kafka subscribers, but depends on a client side mechanism for SSE.
-Refer to [Last-Event-Id](../subscribers/subscriber-sse#last-event-id) section for details.
+Refer to [Reconnect automatically after an interruption](../subscribers/subscriber-sse#reconnect-automatically-after-an-interruption) section for details.

 ## Subscription modes